Best Dive Masks 2026

 The Fit Test: Before buying any mask, place it on your face without using the strap.
 Inhale gently through your nose.
 The mask should stay in place by suction alone.
 If it falls off, or you feel air leaking around the edges, that mask doesn't fit your face.
 Move on to the next one.

-This is why I recommend buying from dive shops where you can try masks on, or from retailers with good return policies.
+This is why buying from dive shops where you can try masks on is the better move, or from retailers with good return policies.
 Ordering online based on reviews alone is risky because someone with a narrow face and high nose bridge will have completely different results than someone with a wide face and flat nose bridge.

 Face shape considerations: - Narrow faces: Cressi F1, Tusa M-212 tend to fit well - Wide faces: Scubapro Frameless, Atomic Venom accommodate broader faces - High nose bridge: Dual-lens masks often work better than single-lens - Facial hair: Keeping stubble short helps, but some masks seal better over beards than others